 With these insights in mind, it is important to showcase what consumers already think of your business.
 Displaying these reviews and testimonials prominently on your site is certainly beneficial.
-To generate these reviews and testimonials, solicit recommendations, reviews or ratings through a simple email per week or right after a consumer make a purchase.
-Doing this ensures the users experience is still fresh in their minds and your chances of a thoughtful review increases.
+To generate these reviews and testimonials, solicit recommendations, reviews, or ratings through a simple email per week or right after a consumer make a purchase.
+Doing this ensures the user’s experience is still fresh in their minds and your chances of a thoughtful review increase.

 - Include a direct link to the review and rating page right in the email.